microsoft/fluentui/packages/office-ui-fabric-react/src/components/DetailsList/docs/DetailsListBestPractices.md

 #### My List is not re-rendering when I mutate its items.
 What should I do?

 To determine if the List within DetailsList should re-render its contents, the component performs a referential equality check within its `shouldComponentUpdate` method.
-This is done to minimize the performance overhead associating with re-rendering the virtualized List pages, as recommended by the [React documentation](https://reactjs.org/docs/optimizing-performance.html#the-power-of-not-mutating-data).
+This is done to minimize the performance overhead associated with re-rendering the virtualized List pages, as recommended by the [React documentation](https://reactjs.org/docs/optimizing-performance.html#the-power-of-not-mutating-data).

 As a result of this implementation, the inner List will not determine it should re-render if the array values are mutated.
 To avoid this problem, we recommend re-creating the items array backing the DetailsList by using a method such as `Array.prototype.concat` or ES6 spread syntax shown below: